palm86/hex_flora/priv/specimens/euphorbia_mauritanica.md

 ### Distribution in the Hex

-Sandly flats of De Doorns Sandstone Fynbos and stony clay slopes of De Doorns Renosterveld Karoo.
+Stony clay slopes of De Doorns Renosterveld Karoo, transitioning into De Doorns Sandstone Fynbos.

 ### References